Economic Growth, Cycles and Policy

 The Ricardian Equivalence Theorem in detail [Investopedia]

-Despite this theorem, governments often try to simulate consumption by reducing taxes and keeping spending costant.
-These policies are NOT completely futile, since, in practice, the Ricardian Equivalent Theorem doesnt hold perfectly.
-(The increase in households' current income increases their consumptoion by some positive fraction of the additional income).
+These policies are NOT completely futile, since, in practice, the Ricardian Equivalent Theorem doesn't hold perfectly.
+(The increase in households' current income increases their consumption by some positive fraction of the additional income).

 However, even in theory, there are some possible deviations from the Ricardian Equivalence: